cmecmetrics/cmec-driver/README.md

 ## Installation
 It is recommended that you create a new Python 3 environment to install the driver.
 After creating and activating this environment, there are three ways to obtain the cmec-driver package:

-1. Use conda to install the package:
+1. Use conda to install the latest release:
 `conda install -c conda-forge cmec_driver`

-2. Clone this repository.
+2. Clone this repository to use the latest dev version.
 Enter the cmec-driver directory and do:
 `pip install ./`

 3. Download the most recent release of cmec-driver from github.
 Extract the source code, enter the cmec-driver directory, and do: